tkhq/qos/docs/testing-harness-spec.md

 This gives macOS users a possible path even when the desired QEMU/vsock setup is Linux-only, without making host execution ambiguous.

+## Runtime Transports

+The runner interfaces should model transport explicitly instead of assuming a single local socket shape:

+- Vsock: useful for future QEMU compositions that need to exercise a host/enclave control boundary close to production.
+- TCP: acceptable for lightweight QEMU and Docker compositions where the app runtime is behind QEMU user networking or container port publishing.
+- Unix socket: acceptable only for same-kernel local execution, such as a native local core or a same-container/same-VM composition.
+- External URL: used by TVC or any service that exposes the control plane through a gateway/API.

+The QEMU runners may use TCP host forwarding even when the host runner is native.
+That is a deliberate local emulation transport for the first harness implementation.

-## Full QEMU EIF Runner
+## Reproducible Plain QEMU Runner

-The full QEMU runner is the high-fidelity runner.
-It should exercise the same class of artifacts used by Nitro-style boot:
+The reproducible QEMU runner is the high-fidelity local runner for this harness.
+It avoids Nitro-specific QEMU machine support and instead boots a normal QEMU guest with a StageX-built rootfs and pivot:

-1. StageX builder produces a fresh or cached EIF and signed-echo pivot.
+1. StageX builder produces a fresh or cached plain QEMU package and signed-echo pivot.
 2. Host builder produces native host binaries or confirms cached binaries.
-3. QEMU EIF enclave runner starts the Nitro-enclave machine with the EIF.
+3. QEMU enclave runner starts a normal QEMU machine with a pinned kernel and the built rootfs.
-4. Host runner starts `qos_host` and connects to the QEMU/enclave vsock endpoint.
+4. Host runner starts `qos_host` and connects to the QEMU guest through TCP host forwarding.
-5. Host runner boots the enclave with a manifest whose pivot hash matches the built signed-echo pivot.
+5. Host runner boots the guest with a manifest whose pivot hash matches the built signed-echo pivot.
 6. Top-level runner returns endpoint URLs to the shared signed-echo test.
-7. Cleanup stops host, QEMU, vsock helpers, temp dirs, and logs according to the outcome.
+7. Cleanup stops host, QEMU, temp dirs, and logs according to the outcome.

 Expected properties:

-- Best signal for initramfs, `/init`, Nitro-like boot, NSM integration, vsock, `qos_core`, `qos_host`, boot protocol, bridge config, and pivot execution.
+- Best signal for StageX-built guest binaries, rootfs packaging, `/init`, `qos_core`, `qos_host`, boot protocol, and pivot execution under QEMU.
 - Slowest runner.
-- Requires pinned StageX inputs and records StageX/EIF identity.
+- Requires pinned StageX inputs and records StageX rootfs/kernel/pivot identity.
-- May need Linux-only features depending on the chosen QEMU/vsock path.
+- Does not require a QEMU build with Nitro-enclave machine support.

 For v1, `dangerous-dev-boot` is acceptable because the test is about runner/app lifecycle, not quorum ceremony correctness.
 Standard boot can become a separate